-7.5.
+6.5.
 SIP Entities

-A SIP Entity must be added for Session Manager and for each SIP telephony system connected to it, which includes Communication Manager, Avaya SBCE and Experience Portal.
-Navigate to Routing → SIP Entities in the left navigation pane and click on the New button in the right pane (not shown).
+A SIP Entity must be added for Session Manager and for each SIP telephony system connected to it, which includes Communication Manager and the Avaya SBCE.
+Navigate to Routing > SIP Entities in the left navigation pane and click on the New button in the right pane (not shown).
 In the General section, enter the following values.
 Use default values for all remaining fields:

-- Name: Enter a descriptive name. - FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity that is used for SIP signaling (see Figure 1). - Type: Select Session Manager for Session Manager, CM for Communication Manager, SIP Trunk (or Other) for the Avaya SBCE and Voice Portal for the Experience Portal. - Adaptation: This field is only present if Type is not set to Session ManagerIf Adaptations were to be created, here is where they would be applied to the entity. - Location: Select the location that applies to the SIP Entity being created, defined in Section 7.3. - Time Zone: Select the time zone for the location above. - Click Commit to save.
+- Name: Enter a descriptive name. - FQDN or IP Address: Enter the FQDN or IP address of the SIP Entity that is used for SIP signaling (see Figure 1). - Type: Select Session Manager for Session Manager, CM for Communication Manager and SIP Trunk (or Other) for the Avaya SBCE. - Adaptation: This field is only present if Type is not set to Session ManagerIf Adaptations were to be created, here is where they would be applied to the entity. - Location: Select the location that applies to the SIP Entity being created, defined in Section 6.3. - Time Zone: Select the time zone for the location above. - Click Commit to save.